This post may contain affiliate links. Please read our disclosure policy.

 These muffins are made by whisking together the dry ingredients and then mixing in the wet ingredients.

-- Whisk together one of my recommended gluten free flour blends (including xanthan gum), cornstarch, baking powder, baking soda, salt, and granulated sugar.
+- Whisk together one of my recommended gluten free flour blends (including xanthan gum), baking powder, baking soda, salt, and granulated sugar.

 - Create a well in the center of the dry ingredients and add melted butter, neutral oil, buttermilk, beaten eggs, and vanilla, and mix.
 The muffin batter will be thick but soft and not stiff.

-- Fill the prepared wells of a standard muffin tin about 3/4 of the way full with batter, and smooth the tops.
-Add a few more chips to the top of each well, and press gently so the chips don’t pop off as the muffins rise in the oven.
+- Add a few more chips to the top of each well, and press gently so the chips donโt pop off as the muffins rise in the oven.

 Recipe tips & tricks

-How to keep the chocolate chips from sinking in these gf muffins
+How to keep the chips from sinking

 Before you add the chips to the muffin batter, line the well of each muffin tin with a small dollop of plain, no-chip, muffin batter.
 Then, add the chips (you'll probably want to stick with 4 ounces or less) to the remaining batter and divide it among the wells.

-You can also try adding fewer chips, since they're less likely to clump and sink together.
-Finally, reserve a few to sprinkle right on top of the muffin wells after you've already divided up the batter.
+Plus, reserve a few to sprinkle right on top of the muffin wells after you've already divided up the batter.
+Press those reserved chips into the muffins lightly or they. may fall off when the muffins are fully baked.

-Bake your muffins in a lightly colored tin
+Bake muffins in a lightly colored tin

 Dairy free